KejariwalAyush/Chess-Game/README.md

 Chess game which can be played by two users using server

 ## game is under construction!!!!!
+all restrictions are for chess game are there but server part not done

 ## to start this game general steps for windows user